📊 FRAF Key Takeaways

 💡 AI Analyst Insight

-The 21.7% free cash flow margin provides substantial flexibility for dividends, buybacks, and strategic investments.
+The 84.7% free cash flow margin provides substantial flexibility for dividends, buybacks, and strategic investments.
 The current ratio below 1.0x warrants monitoring of short-term liquidity.

-How FRANKLIN FINANCIAL SERVICES CORP /PA/ compares to Finance sector averages
+How Franklin Financial Services Corp. /PA/ compares to Finance sector averages

 Sector benchmarks are approximate industry averages.
 Actual sector performance may vary.

-Based on fundamental analysis, FRANKLIN FINANCIAL SERVICES CORP /PA/ has mixed fundamental signals relative to the Finance sector in 2026.
+Based on fundamental analysis, Franklin Financial Services Corp. /PA/ has mixed fundamental signals relative to the Finance sector in 2026.

 Note: This is a fundamental analysis based on SEC filings.
 For P/E ratio, price targets, and market-based valuation, consult financial data providers.
 This is not investment advice.

-FRAF 5-Year Financial Trend & Growth Analysis
+FRAF Revenue & Earnings Growth: 5-Year Financial Trend

-5-Year Trend Summary: FRANKLIN FINANCIAL SERVICES CORP /PA/'s revenue has remained relatively flat over the 5-year period, with a 0% decline.
+5-Year Trend Summary: Franklin Financial Services Corp. /PA/'s revenue has remained relatively flat over the 5-year period, with a 0% decline.
 The most recent EPS of $2.51 reflects profitable operations.

-FRAF SEC 10-K & 10-Q Filing Analysis
+FRAF SEC Filings: Latest 10-K & 10-Q Analysis

-Access official SEC EDGAR filings for FRANKLIN FINANCIAL SERVICES CORP /PA/ (CIK: 0000723646)
+Access official SEC EDGAR filings for Franklin Financial Services Corp. /PA/ (CIK: 0000723646)

 📋 Recent SEC Filings